Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Results and discussion

 where $y_{i}$ ($f_{i}$) is a measurement (model) value in a centrality bin ${i}$.
 The systematic and statistical uncertainties from the data are combined in quadrature $\sigma_{i}^2 = \sigma_{i, \rm stat}^2 + \sigma_{i, \rm syst}^2 + \sigma_{f_{i}, \rm stat}^2$, together with the statistical errors of the model calculations.
 The quantity $N_{\rm dof}$ corresponds to the number of bins in the centrality range used in $\chi^2$ calculations.
-The results are shown in Fig.~\ref{fig:chi_squared} for both model parameterizations indicated on the upper $x$-axis.
-A grey box indicates that the experimental data have large uncertainties, which may influence the interpretation of the obtained $\chi^2$-value.
-For instance, an agreement between these large uncertainties of the data and the predictions could bias the $\chi^2$-test, leading to an artificially small value.
+The results are shown in Fig.~\ref{fig:chi_squared} for both model parametrizations indicated on the upper $x$-axis.
+A grey box indicates that the experimental data have large uncertainties, which may influence the interpretation of the obtained $\chi^2$ value.
+For instance, an agreement between these large uncertainties of the data and the predictions could bias the $\chi^2$ test, leading to an artificially small value.
 Such bias would then be resolved with a larger data sample.
 As they were not measured in the current analysis, $\NAC_{1,3}(2,4)$ and $\NAC_{1,3}(3,4)$ are shown with a white filling.

-A better agreement between the data and a model parameterization is represented by lower $\chi^2$-values.
+A better agreement between the data and a model parametrization is represented by lower $\chi^2$ values.
 In Fig.~\ref{fig:chi_squared}, it is observed that the model description is better for higher-order harmonics such as all $\AC_{a,b}(3,4)$, and higher-order moments such as $\AC_{4,1}(m,n)$, as well as most of $\NAC_{2,1}(m,n)$ and $\NAC_{3,1}(m,n)$.
-Generally, the Jyväskylä 2022 parameterization describes the data better than the Duke 2019 parameterization, except for $\SC(2,3)$, $\AC_{3,1}(2,3)$ and $\NSC(m,n)$ for all three pairs of harmonics.
-It is also known that Jyväskylä 2022 has a deviation in its prediction of $v_2$ at \snn = 5.02 TeV~\cite{Parkkila:2021yha}, which may explain the differences observed in the descriptions of \AC involving $v_2$ but not of the NAC.
-Ultimately, the $\chi^2$-test indicates that the independent AC observables are needed as input for future Bayesian analyses in order to reduce the uncertainty on the initial conditions and/or on the hydrodynamic transport coefficients such as $\eta/s(T)$ and $\zeta/s(T)$.
+Generally, the Jyv\"{a}skyl\"{a} 2022 parametrization describes the data better than the Duke 2019 parametrization.
+This result is expected as a larger set of data and higher-order observables are included in Jyv\"{a}skyl\"{a} 2022.
+However, the Duke 2019 still provides better predictions than the newer parametrization in the case of $\SC(2,3)$, $\AC_{3,1}(2,3)$ and $\NSC(m,n)$ for all three pairs of harmonics.
+It is also known that Jyv\"{a}skyl\"{a} 2022 has a deviation in its prediction of $v_2$ at \snn = 5.02 TeV~\cite{Parkkila:2021yha}, which may explain the differences observed in the descriptions of ACs involving $v_2$ but not of the NACs.
+Ultimately, the $\chi^2$ test indicates that the independent AC observables are needed as input for future Bayesian analyses in order to reduce the uncertainty on the initial conditions and/or on the hydrodynamic transport coefficients such as $\eta/s(T)$ and $\zeta/s(T)$.